mAmineChniti/sticks/README.md

 sticks init cpp
 ```

-These commands will create a new project directory with the specified name, set up a source file, and create a basic Makefile.
+These commands will create a new project based on the current directory name, set up a source file, and create a basic Makefile.
 The source file will contain a "Hello, World!" program in C++ or C, depending on the chosen project type.

 ### Adding a Dependency